-The smaller the cavity, the smaller the filling, resulting in a lower cost.
+The smaller the cavity, the smaller the filling, resulting in a lower filling costs.

 Cost without insurance: $50 to $300

 In almost every case, silver fillings are the most affordable type of filling available.
-For one or two surfaces, silver fillings generally cost $50 to $150.
+Filling without insurance for one or two surfaces, silver fillings generally cost $50 to $150.
 For three or more surfaces, the typical cost is $120 to $300 or more.

 The percentage that insurance will pay for is usually higher than other types of filling materials.